morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

   * ngnix-proxy, portmapping 80:80

 2 tasks are running.
 Since we have totally 2 instances, so total 4 containers are running.

+### ECS - IAM roles

+* For classic ECS with EC2 instance, we have 2 roles:
+  * Instance role
+  * Task role

+* For Fargate, only have Task role, because it is serverless and we don't manage EC2 instances.